 The Falkland Islands Government (FIG) is looking for new colleagues to join its existing team at the Royal Falkland Islands Police.

 With a significant military presence on the island, you will also benefit from a close working relationship with the Joint Services Police Support Unit.
-Each military police officer is sworn in as a Reserve Police Constable and this enables the force to work in close co-operation with our friends in the military; to ensure the highest professional standards of policing are in place, and to ensure that we serve and protect our community to the best of our ability.
+Each military police officer is sworn in as a Reserve Police Constable and this enables the force to work in close co-operation with our colleagues in the military; to ensure the highest professional standards of policing are in place, and to ensure that we serve and protect our community to the best of our ability.

 The successful candidate will: